 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN ART HISTORY

-ArtH 1101 (Interpreting the Visual World), ArtH 1111 (Ancient to Medieval Art), and ArtH 1121 (Renaissance-Modern Art) are required; for the third required introductory course, you can choose between ArtH 1101 (Interpreting the Visual World; formerly known as "Principles of Art") and ArtH 1131 (Art Beyond the West).
-Take these courses as early as possible; if the course closes before you can register for it, please contact the faculty member for a possible permission number.
+ArtH 1101 (Interpreting the Visual World), ArtH 1111 (Ancient to Medieval Art), and ArtH 1121 (Renaissance to Modern Art) are required courses.
+Take these as early as possible.
+If the course closes before you can register for it, please contact the faculty member for a possible permission number.

-Plan to fulfill the studio art requirement as early as possible so that you are better able to understand the technical processes of artmaking in different artistic mediums as you study art.
-We require a total of eight credits of Studio Art courses, spread amongst different media.
+Plan to fulfill the Studio Art requirement as early as possible so that you are better able to understand the technical processes of artmaking in different artistic mediums as you study art.
+We require a total of 8 credits of Studio Art courses, spread out among different media.
 We highly recommend the 1000-level Studio Essentials sequence to enable you to get the strongest foundation in this area.

 We strongly advise students to take more than the minimum requirement of a foreign language and if at all possible, to spend some time abroad, studying art and/or traveling and looking at art.
-Depending on the field of study, many graduate programs in art history required reading knowledge of French and/or German, so those languages are especially recommended.
+Depending on the field of study, many graduate programs in Art History require reading knowledge of Spanish, Italian, French, and/or German, so those languages are especially recommended.
 Other programs or professions may place more value on non-European languages.
 In all cases, studying another language is a plus!

-We don't pressure students to do double majors, but many of our majors choose to do so.
-It's a possibility worth considering.
-Art history combines well with many other fields: studio art, history, anthropology, English, even biology, etc. A double major can greatly deepen your understanding of art and culture.
-Combining art history with another discipline can also make you more attractive to graduate schools and employers as it demonstrates a broader skill set and a stronger ability to engage with ideas in different fields of knowledge.
+We do not pressure students to do double majors, but many of our majors choose to do so.
+It is a possibility worth considering.
+Art History combines well with many other fields, including Studio Art, History, Anthropology, English, even Biology.
+A double major can greatly deepen your understanding of art and culture.
+Combining Art History with another discipline can also make you more attractive to graduate schools and employers as it demonstrates a broader skill set and a stronger ability to engage with ideas in different fields of knowledge.